 The topic coverage at KS3 focuses largely on the student’s experience of the world: family, friends, leisure activities, holidays and school.
 At GCSE, these topics are dealt with in greater depth and additional topics, such as protection of the environment and world citizenship, are introduced.

-Students are assessed and mentored regularly to check progress and address underachievement through targeted interventions.
-Classrooms are equipped with interactive whiteboards and visualizers as well as sound systems.
-Overseas trips and enrichment activities are organised throughout the year.
+Students are assessed and monitored regularly to check progress and address underachievement through targeted interventions.
+Classrooms are all equipped with interactive whiteboards and sound systems.
+Trips to Paris and Salamanca are organised throughout the year.

 Expectations in MFL are high and consistently applied with the aim of creating a secure but challenging learning environment.
 We aim to develop positive relationships with students, based on a mutual desire to enable the student to achieve his/her full potential.